 * I know that only bullets will stop some predators.
 Using reason or empathy on such “people” is like the cries of a wounded bird to a carnivore.

 * Politicians sometimes speak of “war on crimes.”
 They have no idea.
 The streets are the battlefield, and whether we like it or not, we are all the combatants.

 * The predators that would carry that battlefield into our homes are usually the most dangerous of all.

 * The police have no legal obligation to protect me—or anyone.

 * The police simply can’t protect anyone; there are far too few of them and far too many of us.

-* When seconds count, the police are always minutes (or in Detroit and many, many other places, an hour) away.
+* When seconds count, the police are always minutes (or in some places an hour or more) away.